andyatkinson/andyatkinson.github.io/_posts/2023-11-01-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 **Terminology note**: The terms *blocks* and *pages* are often used interchangeably[^phystor] when discussing physical storage in PostgreSQL.
 The PostgreSQL Glossary[^glossary] uses *data pages* or *pages* when talking about storage, so this post will use the term *pages*.
 The use of *pages* in this post though can be thought of as being equivalent to *blocks*.

 What are pages?
-We're talking about the fixed size `8kb` (by default) files in the data directory where row data is stored.
+These are fixed size `8kb` (by default) [data pages](https://www.postgresql.org/docs/current/glossary.html#GLOSSARY-DATA-PAGE) structures for storage, inside files in the [data directory](https://www.postgresql.org/docs/current/glossary.html#GLOSSARY-DATA-DIRECTORY).

 For the purposes of analyzing IO latency, it's worth noting that PostgreSQL loads the *whole page* even when just one row is requested.
-We can use the page size then to multiple the number of buffers accessed when analyzing query execution plans (using `EXPLAIN (ANALYZE, BUFFERS)`) to multiply the number of "buffers read", which are pages loaded from disk, to put the IO into kilobytes or megabytes.
-For example 100 "buffers read" means `100 * 8092` or 8 megabytes.
+We can use the page size multiplied by the number of buffers accessed to put the data retrieval into kilobytes or megabytes.

+In query execution plans (using `EXPLAIN (ANALYZE, BUFFERS)`) "buffers read" are pages loaded from storage.
+100 "buffers read" for example means `100 * 8kb` or `800kb`.

 Let's get started with `pg_stat_io`.
 What is it?